Search for...

 “That’s why I’m working with startups – because we need new ideas, new ways of thinking, and new ways of doing things.
 This is where technology comes in.
 It doesn’t matter whether it’s fintech, deep tech, climate tech, or other sectors; they’re all crucial.”

-Kristina elaborates that venture capital investors are essential in driving innovation, partly because they operate with fewer regulatory constraints, allowing them to step in much like philanthropists or venture philanthropy.
+Kristina elaborates that venture capital investors are essential in driving innovation, partly because they operate with fewer regulatory constraints, allowing them to step into riskier opportunities, and even partially contribute through venture philanthropy.
 “Of course, VC investors also invest with the expectation of a return, but they play an important role in getting things off the ground, especially when it comes to patient capital,” she explains.

 Anguelova highlights that patient capital is vital for launching innovative projects, as public funding from government sources is often limited.
 Traditional financial institutions also face constraints, particularly when it comes to investing in high-risk ventures at early stages.
 Therefore, VC investors play a key role in driving innovation and advancing these projects, providing the necessary funding to push them forward.